kawsarkabir/lms-requirments/README.md

 ### **1.2 About Page**

-- **Purpose:** To share the mission, vision, and team behind ALFABIC LMS.
+- **Purpose:** To share the mission, vision, and team behind LMS.
 - **Features:**
   - Structured content reflecting the organization’s values.
   - High-quality images and videos to enhance engagement.

 ### **1.3 Contact Page**

-- **Purpose:** To provide users with multiple ways to get in touch with the ALFABIC team.
+- **Purpose:** To provide users with multiple ways to get in touch with the team.
 - **Features:**
   - Contact form with validation and spam protection.
   - Integration with Google Maps for location display.